dgonyeo/abd/abd.md

 [sources.list configuration][apt-sources-list].
 - Lexically-ordered configuration files, each containing a single strategy configuration
-- Given an identifier, all strategies with prefixes that match that identifier are tried in order
+- Given an identifier, the first strategy with a prefix that matches that identifier is used
-- Try both metadata retrieval AND artifact retrieval for each strategy before moving on to the next
 - Each configuration has two fields prescribed by abd: `prefix` and `strategy`
 - All other fields defined in the configuration are passed unaltered to the strategy